Sunday, February 28, 2016

 We can also take a break from visual thinking and see what comes when we devote our fullest attention to another sense: hearing.
 To switch from visual mode to auditory mode, he advises listening with undivided focus to the sound of bells or the sound of running water.
 As you let your imagination stream with the sounds, words and music will come to you, and if you let it flow, you will soon be in creative flow yourself, bringing through fresh words and new ideas.

-true Da Vinci Code is hidden in plain view, and audible to anyone — as soon as we adjust our senses.
+The greatest secret of the true Da Vinci Code is hidden in plain view, and audible to anyone — as soon as we adjust our senses.

-The Three "Only" Things: Tapping the Power of Dreams, Coincidence and Imagination.
+Adapted from The Three "Only" Things: Tapping the Power of Dreams, Coincidence and Imagination.
 Published by New World Library.